10 Best Things to do in Serengeti

 25.08.22

-We've had such a lot of interest from our blog on ‘what are the best things to do in Serengeti?' that I feel the need to expand it a bit!
-The whole experience of being on safari in this amazing national park is absolutely full of wonder and couldn't be more highly recommended, so here are some ideas about how to really make the most of your activities in Serengeti:
+The whole experience of being on safari in this amazing national park is absolutely full of wonder and couldn't be more highly recommended, so here are the 10 best things to do and how to really make the most of your activities in Serengeti:

 Of course, I am going to tell you that you definitely won't regret choosing one of our Serengeti Balloon Safaris as one of your excursions, a quick scan of our TripAdvisor reviews should convince you of that; so many people say that it was the highlight of their safari.
 One of the things that isn't often explicitly mentioned is that you get to see the area from above, and if you are anything like me and you like to situate yourself and know where you are, the perspective from the balloon will help you to know where you are amongst the surroundings of Serengeti for the rest of your stay.
 Afraid of heights?
 Don’t let that put you off, you can read that the vast majority of guests who are afraid of heights say that they were fine on the balloon, helped by the reassurance of our safety belt system.